btcpayserver/btcpayserver-php-client/docs/configuration.md

 Config Options
 --------------

-All configuration options can be found in the class `BitpayConfigConfiguration`:
+All configuration options can be found in the class `BTCPayServerConfigConfiguration`:

     public\_key

 This is the full path and name for the public key.
-The default value is `$HOME/.bitpay/bitpay.pub`
+The default value is `$HOME/.btcpayserver/btcpayserver.pub`

     private\_key

 This is the full path and name for the private key.
-The default value is `$HOME/.bitpay/bitpay.key`
+The default value is `$HOME/.btcpayserver/btcpayserver.key`

     network